 Negatives - the beds all need replacing, very uncomfortable and noisy!!!!
 The sofa ended up being the best place to sleep.

 Would be helpful if there was some information for new arrivals, ie places to visit, map of area etc It would also have been nice if there had been a few essentials left ie dishwasher tablets etc

 Overall it was a great holiday and we would go back if there were new beds!!!!!

 Sights and attractions

 Outside this villa in Santanyí, MajorcaThis villa is in the countryside and in a quiet area near the beach.
 It has a pool, a balcony, a barbecue, outside lighting and a garden.
-Car hire is recommended as the villa is less than a 15 minute walk to at least a couple of shops, bars and restaurants; however parking is available if required.
+Car hire is necessary as the renter will need a car to get about for shopping, eating out and the beach; however parking is available if required.